rweigel/phys305/hw1.md

 2\. $(x,y)=(0,2)$

 It may help to solve this by using the techniques from Physics 260 first.
-This is a straightforward problem that his written in the notation used by Griffiths.
+This is a straightforward problem that is written in the notation used by Griffiths.

 **Answer**